BeastShiva/Rogue_oneAPI_hack_kpr/README.md

 - Submit a pull request

 ## Authors
-- Developed by Shreyas K, Shiva Ganesh, Mahadev Ramesh Ramya
+- Developed by Shreyas K, Shiva Ganesh V, Mahadev Ramesh Ramya

 ## Contact Information
-For questions or support, contact shreyas2310140@ssn.edu.in
+For questions or support, contact shreyas2310140@ssn.edu.in shivaganesh2310321@ssn.edu.in